maheshmohanmr/maheshmohanmr.github.io/_pages/about.md

 <div><img src="../images/waytonp_logo_ons.PNG" width="1000" alt="My Image" /></div>
   <h2>About me</h2>
 </body></html>
 Welcome all!
-I am an Assistant Professor at the [Department of Artificial Intelligence](https://www.ai.iitkgp.ac.in/), [IIT Kharagpur](https://www.iitkgp.ac.in/).
+I am an Assistant Professor at the [Department of Artificial Intelligence](https://www.ai.iitkgp.ac.in/), [IIT Kharagpur](https://www.iitkgp.ac.in/), where I lead a &#8220;<i>Signal Processing and Artificial Intelligence (SPAI)</i>&#8221; group.
 I am also an Affiliate Researcher at the [University of Illinois Urbana-Champaign](https://illinois.edu/), US.
- In the IIT Kharagpur, I am building a &#8220;<i>Signal Processing and Artificial Intelligence (SPAI)</i>&#8221; group.
-Our [SPAI group](https://maheshmohanmr.github.io/publications/) performs basic research in the intersection of Signal Processing with AI and Computer Vision.
+ Our [SPAI group](https://maheshmohanmr.github.io/publications/) performs research in the intersection of Signal Processing with AI and Computer Vision.

 Previously, I was a  Postdoctoral Researcher  in the [Coordinated Science Laboratory](https://csl.illinois.edu/), [University of Illinois Urbana-Champaign](https://illinois.edu/), where I was advised by [Prof. Narendra Ahuja](https://ece.illinois.edu/about/directory/faculty/n-ahuja).
 My postdoc research lies at the intersection of  Signal Processing, Computer Vision and AI.